Central school system holds community meeting following release of tentative reopening plans

 Phase Three

-Students in grades 7 and 8 will move to a traditional schedule on campus.
+Students in grades seven and eight will move to a traditional schedule on campus.
 All other aspects of Phase 3 are the same as Phase 2.

 The school system's website also noted that students will be provided with a laptop from the Virtual Program.
 More information on the virtual academy can be accessed by clicking here.